c6o/docs/content/guides/firstapp.md

 ### The Provisioner

-A provisioner is an npm module consisting of a `package.json` file, typically some kubernetes resource templates, and implementations of methods of the base `Provisioner` object supplied by the provisioning framework to support provisining *actions* that occur in different phases.
+A provisioner is an npm module consisting of a `package.json` file, typically some kubernetes resource templates, and implementations of methods of the base `Provisioner` object supplied by the provisioning framework to support provisining *actions* that occur in different stages.

 The actions are: *create*, *update*, and *remove*.
-The main phases are *inquire*, *validate* and *apply*.
-Not all phases and actions need to be implemented up front, but a full featured provisioner will likely implement most, if not all of these methods.
+The main stages are *inquire*, *validate* and *apply*.
+Not all stages and actions need to be implemented up front, but a full featured provisioner will likely implement most, if not all of these methods.

 For example to install an application from the CLI the provisioner would implement the following *create* action methods: